Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Correct Answer: A. Send to Log Analytics

-HOW TO ENABLE DIAGNOSTICS TO LOG ANALYTICS (This configuration is done PER DATABASE)

-1. Click on Diagnostics Settings and then Turn On Diagnostics
-2. Selectto Sendto Log Analytics and selectthe Log Analytics workspace.
-For this sample I will selected only Errors

 ### Question #29

-You have a project in Azure DevOps that contains a Continuous Integration/Continuous Deployment (CI/CD) pipeline. 、
+You have a project in Azure DevOps that contains a Continuous Integration/Continuous Deployment (CI/CD) pipeline.

 You need to enable detailed logging by defining a pipeline variable.